bhavya-giri/browser-agent/README.md

-# browser-agent: Agent Orchestration for Surfing
+# Browser-Agent: Agent Orchestration for Surfing

 This project provides a set of tools for orchestrating agents that interact with web browsers using Selenium WebDriver and LlamaIndex.
 The toolkit includes functions to create a web agent, open URLs, click elements, type text and various other tools.